There is always help available in Buckingham.

 When someone is seriously ill or injured, or in an acute confused state, call 999.

-Many people's lives have changed hugely over the last few weeks.
+Many people's lives have been impacted by Coronavirus and lockdown.
 If you are now having financial problems and need help and advice there are places you can turn for help.

-The long running Buckingham Food Bank and the newer Buckingham Athletic Emergency Food Centre are able to provide food to those in financial need through referral systems.
+The long running Buckingham Food Bank are able to provide food to those in financial need through referral systems.

 The Buckingham Foodbank is available for anyone in North Buckinghamshire struggling with food poverty.
-Please get in touch with Buckingham Citizens Advice Bureau who can refer you to the foodbank.
+Please visit their website for information about how to apply for a food bank.

 As well as being able to refer families and individuals to Buckingham foodbank, Citizens' Advice can also help with any questions or difficulties you may have regarding: